jvermeir/dynamodb/transaction/README.md

 while there's more data, get a set of record
     loop through the records
-        add the value of amount to total stop if the type of the record is summary update the query and get the next set of records save the summary value in the transactions table
+        add the value of amount to total exit the loop if the type of the record is summary update the query and get the next set of records save the summary value in the transactions table
 ```